hashicorp/terraform-provider-aws/website/docs/r/autoscaling_schedule.html.markdown

 ## Import

-AutoScaling ScheduledAction can be imported using the `auto-scaling-group-name` and `scheduled-action-name`, e.g.,
+Import AutoScaling ScheduledAction using the `auto-scaling-group-name` and `scheduled-action-name`.
+For example:

 ```
 $ terraform import aws_autoscaling_schedule.resource-name auto-scaling-group-name/scheduled-action-name